Crew resource management: Healthcare

-TeamSTEPPS
+Team Strategies and Tools to Enhance Performance and Patient Safety (TeamSTEPPS)

 The Agency for Healthcare Research and Quality (AHRQ), a division of the United States Department of Health and Human Services, also provides training based on CRM principles to healthcare teams.
 This training, called Team Strategies and Tools to Enhance Performance and Patient Safety (TeamSTEPPS), and the program is currently being implemented in hospitals, long-term care facilities, and primary care clinics around the world.
 TeamSTEPPs was designed to improve patient safety by teaching healthcare providers how to better collaborate with each other by using tools such as huddles, debriefs, handoffs, and check-backs.
 Implementing TeamSTEPPS has been shown to improve patient safety.
 There is evidence TeamSTEPPS interventions are difficult to implement and are not universally effective.
 There are strategies healthcare leaders can use to improve their chance of implementation success, such as using coaching, supporting, empowering, and supporting behaviors.